 Eric M. Yeatman FREng, FIEEE has been a member of academic staff in Imperial College London since 1989, and Professor of Micro-Engineering since 2005.
 He was appointed Head of the Department of Electrical and Electronic Engineering in Sept.
 2015.
 He has published more than 200 papers and patents on optical devices and materials, micro-electro-mechanical systems (MEMS), and other topics.

 In 2011 he was awarded the Royal Academy of Engineering Silver Medal, and was made a Fellow of the Academy in 2012.
 He is Co-Director of the college's Digital Economy Lab:

-He has been principal or co-investigator on more than 20 research projects, with over £14M in research funds raised.
+He has been principal or co-investigator on more than 20 research projects, with over £18M in research funds raised.
 He has acted as a design consultant for several international companies, and technical advisory board member to two venture capital funds.
 His current research interests are in energy sources for wireless devices, radio frequency and photonic MEMS, sensor networks, and 2D materials.